 The MPO conducted a community survey and identified Route 1A as a location to conduct a pilot study.
 During the study, the MPO identified that the Study Area is vulnerable to high tides, flooding, storm surge and sea level rise.
 Currently, Route 1A has a flood probability between 10 percent to 20 percent with a 1 percent flood depth of approximately 1.5 ft.
 Within the next 10 years, the flood probability increases to 20 to 25 percent with a flood depth between 2 to 3.5 ft.
-In 30 to 50 years, Route 1A will be overtopped with a flood probability of 100 percent and an estimated flood depth between 5 to 10 ft.
+With a flood probability of 100 percent in 30 to 50 years, Route 1A is likely to be overtopped as often as once a year.
+The estimated 1 percent annual chance event in 30 to 50 years, is predicted to have flood depths ranging from 5 to 10 ft.
 The MPO provided both structural and non-structural recommendations for Route 1A.
 The structural recommendations consisted of installing bulkhead, breakwater, edging devices rock sills and revetment structures, planting wetland vegetation, and raising the roads to upgrade culverts.
-The non-structural recommendations.
+The non-structural recommendations were to develop an emergency response plan, a flood preparedness plan and establish land use regulations.
 The MPO recommended that the City acquire certain structures and possibly relocate those structures, along with flood-proofing structures.
 Lastly, it was recommended that a flood warning system should be implemented.